cran/sas7bdat/inst/doc/sas7bdat.rst

 Alignment
 ---------

-In files generated by 64 bit builds of SAS, 'Align' means that the offset of this data field should be advanced so that the offset is a factor of 8 bytes.
+In files generated by 64 bit builds of SAS, 'alignment' means that all data field offsets should be a factor of 8 bytes.
 For files generated by 32 bit builds of SAS, the alignment is 4 bytes.
 Because `SAS7BDAT Packed Binary Data`_ potentially consist of doubles, it seems that all data rows are 64 bit aligned, regardless of whether the file was written with a 32 bit or 64 bit build of SAS.
 Alignment of data structures according to the platform word length (4 bytes for 32 bit, and 8 bytes for 64 bit architectures) facilitates efficient operations on data stored in memory.
 It also suggests that parts of SAS7BDAT data file format are platform dependent.
 One theory is that the SAS implementation utilizes a common C or C++ structure or class to reference data stored in memory.
 When compiled, these structures are aligned according to the word length of the target platform.
 Of course, when SAS was originally written, platform differences may not have been forseeable.
 Hence, these inconsistencies may not have been intentional.

 Magic Number
 ------------